steinbergmedia/vst3_dev_portal/src/pages/FAQ/Miscellaneous.md

                         static_cast<CGFloat>(mBottomRight.v) };
 ```

-## Q: How can i develop a SurroundPanner plug-in which is integrated in Nuendo as Panner?
+## Q: How can I develop a SurroundPanner plug-in which is integrated in Nuendo as Panner?

 In order to make a surroundPanner plug-in selectable as panner (Post-fader) in Nuendo, this plug-in should have as subCategories: [kSpatial](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/group__plugType.html#gaa334568999d986b4e50627646e51a8b4) or [kSpatialFx](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/group__plugType.html#ga9439d03e5e14fb7a35976d2e37f34e31) (in order to use it as insert too).
 For example: